Valley Metro: Paratransit

-Valley Metro Paratransit operates all trips outside the cities of Phoenix, Paradise Valley, Glendale, and Peoria, as well as regional trips (defined as trips that begin or end outside the boundaries of Phoenix, Paradise Valley, Glendale, or Peoria, with the other end of the trip within the boundaries of those cities/towns).
+Valley Metro Paratransit operates all trips outside the cities of Phoenix, Paradise Valley, Glendale, and Peoria, as well as regional trips.
 Phoenix Dial-A-Ride operates trips within the Phoenix city limits and the town of Paradise Valley.
 Glendale Dial-A-Ride and Peoria Dial-A-Ride operate trips within the boundaries of their respective cities.
-Service area boundaries vary by city, with some cities (specifically Avondale, El Mirage, Goodyear, Mesa, Paradise Valley, Scottsdale, Tempe, and Tolleson, as well as unincorporated areas of Maricopa County) only offering service within .75 mi of a fixed bus route while other cities offer service in a larger area (Chandler, Gilbert, Glendale, Peoria, and Surprise offering city/town-wide service, and Phoenix offering city-wide service south of Jomax Road).
+Service area boundaries vary by city, with some cities only offering service within .75 mi of a fixed bus route while other cities offer service in a larger area.
 To handle overflow demand, some trips on Valley Metro Paratransit and Phoenix Dial-A-Ride are outsourced to local taxi companies or to non-emergency medical transportation providers.

 Rideshare

 Other commuting options are coordinated by Valley Metro's Rideshare department, funded by contracts with Maricopa County and the Maricopa Association of Governments.
-The primary outreach effort of the Rideshare team is the Maricopa County Trip Reduction Program, which seeks to reduce traffic impacts on air pollution and emissions throughout the Valley.
-Any employer with 50 or more full-time employees is required to participate in the program, which seeks to convince employees to use transit alternatives.
-The 25,000 employees of State of Arizona government agencies who work and live in the Valley have their own Rideshare department, called Capitol Rideshare.
+Any employer with 50 or more full-time employees is required to participate in the program, which aims to promote transit use.
+Employees of Arizona state government agencies who work in the region have their own rideshare department, called Capitol Rideshare.

 Fares

-The table at the bottom shows the current rate structure for the Valley Metro system, as of August 4, 2025.

-The Copper Card was officially launched on August 19, 2024 which replaced paper passes.

-Valley Metro Rail and the Valley Metro Streetcar share its fare system with the Valley Metro Bus system but uses a proof-of-payment system to allow for simplified boarding and platform access.
-Passes or a reloadable Copper Card can be purchased from ticket vending machines at the entrance to all stations, or purchased in the Valley Metro App, but must be validated or scanned before boarding the train.
-Passes and a Copper Card also be purchased on board buses, or in select retailers.